getify/You-Dont-Know-JS/async & performance/ch1.md

 ajax( "http://some.url.2", response );
 ```

 If `"http://some.url.1"` gets its results back first, the entire list will be mapped into `res` all at once.
 If it's a few thousand or less records, this is not generally a big deal.
-But if it's say 10m records, that can take awhile to run (several seconds on a powerful laptop, much longer on a mobile device, etc).
+But if it's say 10 million records, that can take a while to run (several seconds on a powerful laptop, much longer on a mobile device, etc.).

-While such a "process" is running, nothing else in the page can happen, including no other `response(..)` calls, no UI updates, not even user events like scrolling, typing, button clicking, etc. That's pretty painful.
+While such a "process" is running, nothing else in the page can happen, including no other `response(..)` calls, no UI updates, not even user events like scrolling, typing, button clicking, and the like.
+That's pretty painful.

 So, to make a more cooperatively concurrent system, one that's friendlier and doesn't hog the event loop queue, you can process these results in asynchronous batches, after each one "yielding" back to the event loop to let other waiting events happen.